Do you ever feel that itch to correct someone when their logic doesn’t align?

 In his timeless book How to Win Friends and Influence People, Dale Carnegie reminds us that sometimes, proving a point is far less important than nurturing goodwill.

-Carnegie shares a story of letting a misquote slide to maintain harmony, showing that connection often outweighs correction.
+He shares a story of letting a misquote slide to maintain harmony, showing that connection often outweighs correction.

 Danny Meyer, the famed restaurateur, takes this further with his more modern spin, in a 2015 keynote at The Welcome Conference, saying that “being right too often gets in the way of being generous.”